 Management believes that all of its harvesting crews are well-trained and focused on working safely.
-There is a long history of cooperation with harvesting crews in implementing efficiency and other operating measures.
+There is a long history of cooperation with harvesting crews in implementing efficiencies and operating changes in response to changing markets.
 Management expects to be able to maintain the appropriate resources to harvest its timberlands for the foreseeable future.